sumanthrao04/ReactDockerApp_development/README.md

-# Getting Started with Create React App and docker react
+# Getting Started with Create React App and Docker react

 1. Developed a simple React application.
 2. created a Docker File to containerize the React application.
 3. Build the docker file to create a docker image, and run the docker image to create a docker container.

 # Getting Started with Create React App